Facts to Know

 - Change in appetite, either decreased interest in eating or increased eating

 - Marked slowness in movement or marked increase in movement

 A diagnosis of depression is best made by a doctor or mental health professional such as a therapist.
 That said, screening tools like a PHQ-9 or QIDS can identify if you might benefit from meeting with a therapist or psychiatrist to help with diagnosis.

 Psychotherapy is an evidence-based treatment for depression.
 Our therapists and psychiatrists are trained in the latest therapy modalities and can help you determine if therapy is right for you.
 In many cases, depression can be successfully treated with psychotherapy alone.

 In cases of moderate to severe depression, medications may be an important component to treating depression.
 Here at ColumbiaDoctors, our psychiatrists combine a thorough evaluation of each individual’s problems with the latest research to design a customized treatment plan.

-Advances in the field have led to new discoveries for people with either severe depression or a depression that has not fully improved using traditional medications.
-In these instances, a consultation with one of our experts can help determine if Electro-Convulsive Therapy, Ketamine infusions, Transcranial Magnetic Stimulation, or Deep Brain Stimulation may be indicated to help treat depression.
+When a depression has not responded to at least two more traditional medication treatments, we call this treatment-resistant depression.
+Advances in the field have led to new discoveries for people with treatment-resistant and severe depressions.
+In these instances, a consultation with one of our experts can help determine if Ketamine infusions, Electro-Convulsive Therapy, or Transcranial Magnetic Stimulation may be indicated to help treat depression in your case.